Southpac | Participants Handbook

 Southpac has a range of qualifications on offer that are nationally recognised and include:

-To achieve the qualifications listed, Southpac offers the following courses;
+To achieve the qualifications listed, Southpac offers the following courses including units of competency:

 5 Day Safety & Lead Auditors Course;